-Finding the Right Weather Expert Witness for Wind Storm Litigation
+Finding the Right Wind Damages Expert Witness for Storm Litigation

 TL;DR The right weather expert can make or break your windstorm case.
 Look for AMS certification, litigation experience, and someone who explains complex meteorology in plain English that juries understand.